SmaniaD/UnbalancedHaarWavelet/README.md

 The main objective is the proof that these wavelets form an unconditional Schauder basis of $L^p$ for every $1 < p < \infty$.

 This ia  a result by Girardi and  Sweldens 1997.
-We follow their construction and the proof.
+We follow their construction and  proof.

  Maria Girardi and Wim Sweldens,
  A New Class of Unbalanced Haar Wavelets That Form an Unconditional Basis for $L^p$ on General Measure Spaces,